campbead/adamcampbell-website-update/content/post/2021-08-07-scraping-wikpedia-tables/index.markdown

 Want to know how get data from a [Wikipedia](https://en.wikipedia.org/wiki/Main_Page) table into your R script?
 Look no further.

-I was recently attempting to scrape a table from Wikipedia.
+I was recently attempting to scrapgit push --set-upstream origin deve a table from Wikipedia.
 I was responding to a group chat and wanted to make a quick histogram (something I love about R and ggplot).
-In my search, I came across this very helpful tweet from [Julia Silge](https://twitter.com/juliasilge):
+In my search, I came across this very helpful tweet from [Julia Silge](https://twitter.com/juliasilge).  *update (10-April-2023): Julia Silge has since made her tweets protected and I have removed the link to the tweet*